Deshenfektion/gitlab-cicd-lite/README.md

 scheduling and concurrency, retry policy and backoff, `allow_failure`, cancellation, timeouts, the Docker executor lifecycle (against an in-memory Docker client), real `tar.gz` artifact round trips and handover between jobs, repository persistence, startup recovery, and the REST API end to end.
+On the front end only the pure pieces are covered — duration and size formatting and the SVG graph layout — because rendering tests would have needed a DOM environment for very little extra confidence.

 Two seams make this practical: `JobExecutor`, which lets the engine be tested with a scripted executor, and `DockerClient`, which lets the Docker executor be